wiwvernia/nuxtjs-tailwind-component-ui/README.md

 # nuxtjs-tailwind-component-ui
-Create for reuse component in another projects.
+Wiwvernia Create for reuse component in another projects.